jpreiss/smoothener/README.md

 ## acknowledgements

+This project is developed under the supervision of [Gaurav S. Sukhatme](http://www-robotics.usc.edu/~gaurav/) as a part of the [Robotic Embedded Systems Lab (RESL)](http://robotics.usc.edu/resl/).

 This work originated as a project in [Nora Ayanian](http://www-bcf.usc.edu/~ayanian/)'s course *Coordinated Mobile Robotics* at USC in Fall 2016.

 Ongoing development has been a collaboration with [Wolfgang Hönig](https://github.com/whoenig) who provided the discrete graph planning front end and contributed to debugging and experiments.